 This is usually a difficult subject to negotiate during a divorce.
 Emotions are running high, and people are not always thinking logically or rationally.
 As a result, you and your family may be pushed towards one outcome that is not in the best interest of the family.
 Sometimes it can be better to think about this subject before the marriage even begins.

-If you two can think about your lives and what you are likely to want in the event of a divorce you can avoid a great deal of argument during a case.
-However, the shortcoming to negotiating the subject now is that you have no idea what your exact circumstances will be in the future.
-The needs of your children and family at that time may cause you to reconsider negotiating the marital home in a prenuptial agreement.
+If you can think ahead about your lives and what you may want in the event of a divorce, you can avoid many arguments later.
+Planning in advance often reduces conflict during a case.
+However, there is a drawback to negotiating these issues now.
+You cannot predict your exact circumstances in the future.
+Your children’s needs and your family situation may change.
+Those changes could cause you to rethink how you addressed the marital home in a prenuptial agreement.
 Rather, saving this discussion for a marital property agreement could make more sense for your family.

 Helping you and your spouse to communicate better with one another